sb-ncbr/sqclib/docs/source/index.rst

 .. code-block::

-   $ sqc submit structure.mmcif
+   $ sqc structure.mmcif
-   $ sqc submit structure.pdb
+   $ sqc structure.pdb

 For more options, use the ``--help`` switch.